 But not all eCommerce platforms are created equal.
 Maybe for your needs, it’s not the perfect situation to add eCommerce to your WordPress site via a stand-alone plugin.
 With security, SSL, payment gateways and other eCommerce integrations, connecting to a secure platform may be your best choice.
 And let’s face it.
 How many of you are on WordPress.com?
 Or perhaps, you have that perfect site on Copyblogger’s Rainmaker Platform.
 Wherever you are, you have made that choice for a reason.

-We hope you enjoy our introduction to Shopify because it’s quite possible, over time, you may find out its the best choice for you.
+It’s really that simple.
+For some store owners, Shopify because it’s quite possible, over time, you may find out its the best choice for you.